 • The use the hydroquinone products may also cause swelling and itching of the skin and a tingling sensation.

 • The cream may also cause skin dryness and increased skin sensitivity.
 The skin becomes sensitive and your dermatologist would definitely recommend you to stop using.

 • Constant use of hydroquinone creams make people sensitive to the sun and have to apply a sunscreen every day.

 • Severe side effects include swelling of mouth and lips, allergic reactions like hives and rashes, appearance of black and blue pigments and formation of blisters on the skin.

-• Hydroquinone creams shouldn’t be used by pregnant women
+• Hydroquinone products shouldn’t be used by pregnant women

 • You should also use it under the prescription of a dermatologist because the creams vary in concentration levels

-• Avoid using hydroquinone creams around your eyes to prevent skin rash and other related side effects
+• Avoid using hydroquinone products around your eyes to prevent skin rash and other related side effects

 • Avoid using skin products that contain hydrogen peroxide with the cream.
 In case you use it accidentally, you should clean your hands at once with soap.